chicken stir fry served over rice in a black bowl with chop sticks

 You can serve your chicken stir fry over rice, noodles, pasta or you can skip the starch and eat it as it is.

-chicken stir fry served in black bowl side view with chopsticks
+chicken stir fry served in a green serving bowl

 Chicken Stir Fry